jlink/property-based-testing-in-kotlin/docs/README.md

 ### Combining Generators

-We've already seen the most common way to combine two or more arbitraries into a more complicated one.
+We've already seen the most common way to combine two or more arbitraries.
 The pattern, which scales up to 8 arbitraries, looks as follows:

 ```kotlin